alexannejohn/dataproj/README.md

 Thus this essentially functions as 1-page app, with ajax calls making up the bulk of interactions between front and back end.

 The front end uses JQuery and RiotJS.
 The riot files are under `/students/static/riot_tags/` and the tags are loaded from `index.html` Each riot file includes html, javascript and css.
+LeafletJS is used to create the map, as well as leaflet-markerclusters https://github.com/Leaflet/Leaflet.markercluster

 #### Admin:
 django-import-export - https://django-import-export.readthedocs.io/en/latest/ - is included in order to allow uploading CSV files.
 Thus most models have a Resource class defined as well as Admin.